arvesv/ScriptsAndTools/README.md

 It cleans up/prunes old containers and images

-I also updates the machine it runs on (apt) and reboots the machine.
+I also updates the machine it runs on (apt update/upgrade) .

 I use this to keep my docker based servers up to date.
+Use at own risk.
+You may want to control the version of the containers more explicitly.